Quasa

 Onboarding

-OnboardingThe first few weeks at a new job are crucial for the hire.
-During this time, they gain a perception of the company and their coworkers.
-That is why managers and employees have to do what they can and help them feel like a part of the team.
-This means, include them in all activities in the workplace from the first day.
+This means including them in all activities in the workplace from the first day.
 They will learn about the company and bond with coworkers not only through training and onboarding processes but also through informal communication and interaction with coworkers.
-This will certainly ease off and speed up the adaptation process for new additions to the team.
+This will certainly ease and speed up the adaptation process for new additions to the team.

-It's Time to Get Better Results with your Workplace Culture
+It’s Time to Get Better Results with Your Workplace Culture

 Thank you!